dfelinto/blender-manual/manual/compositing/types/converter/math.rst

 and then divides the image pixel color by five (0.0, 0.2, 0.4, 0.6, 0.8, 1.0).

 In the case of a color image,
-you need split it into separate RGB channels using *Separate/Combine RGBA* nodes and perform this operation on each channel independently.
+you need to split it into separate RGB channels using *Separate/Combine RGBA* nodes and perform this operation on each channel independently.